maxime-kouemo/Android-calendar-YearView/README.md

 - Customize the week names (text color, ont type (bold, bold italic, italic, normal))
 - long click listener on a month
 - simple click listener on a month

+What is remaining to be done:
+- unit test
+- compiling into a library